Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey: Neuromorphic Software: Vulnerabilities and Countermeasures

 Membership inference attacks (MIAs), which aim to determine whether a specific data point was part of a model’s training set, have been extensively studied in artificial neural networks, but less so in spiking neural networks \cite{li2024membership}.
-Moshruba et al. \cite{moshruba2024neuromorphic}, building on this, examine the privacy-preserving properties of spiking neural networks compared to conventional artificial neural networks, focusing on their resilience to membership inference attacks; attacks in which an adversary determines whether a specific data point was part of a model’s training set.
+Moshruba et al. \cite{moshruba2024neuromorphic} examine the privacy-preserving properties of spiking neural networks compared to conventional artificial neural networks, focusing on their resilience to these attacks.
 Through experiments on datasets such as MNIST, CIFAR-10, CIFAR-100, and ImageNet, they show that SNNs consistently achieve lower AUC ROC scores than ANNs, indicating improved privacy.
-This advantage arises from two core features of SNNs: their non-differentiable spike-based activations, which disrupt gradient flow, and their event-driven communication, which introduces stochasticity, both of which obscure the mapping between inputs and outputs.
-Furthermore, SNNs trained with evolutionary algorithms achieve maximum privacy resistance, reaching an AUC of 0.50 across all tests.
+The authors attribute the lower leakage observed in their experiments to spike-based activations and event-driven communication, which can make the input--output relationship less directly exploitable by the considered membership-inference attacks.
+Furthermore, SNNs trained with evolutionary algorithms achieve strong privacy resistance, reaching an AUC of 0.50 across all tests.
 The study also explores the trade-off between privacy and accuracy, showing that SNNs experience significantly less accuracy degradation than ANNs under differentially private stochastic gradient descent.